 where the equivalence relation is given by $(g, v) \sim (gp, p^{-1} . v)$ for $p \in P$.
-To compute the cohomology of equivariant vector bundles on rational homogeneous varieties $G/P$, we use the famous Borel-Weil-Bott theorem from \cite{Bo57}.
+To compute the cohomology of equivariant vector bundles on a rational homogeneous variety $G/P$, we use the famous Borel--Weil--Bott theorem from \cite{Bo57}.
 For an introduction to this theorem, we refer \cite{Bo88, Snow, W} and Chapter 5 of \cite{BE}.

-\begin{theorem}[Borel-Weil-Bott theorem] Let $G$ be a simply connected complex semisimple algebraic group and $P \subset G$ a parabolic subgroup.
+\begin{theorem}[Borel--Weil--Bott theorem] Let $G$ be a simply connected complex semisimple algebraic group and $P \subset G$ a parabolic subgroup.
 Suppose that $\omega$ is an integral weight for $G$ dominant with respect to $P$.
-Let $\rho$ denote the sum of fundamental weights of $G$. \begin{itemize} \item If a weight $\omega+\rho$ is singular, that is, it is orthogonal to some (positive) root of $G$, equivalently, it lies on a wall of a Weyl chamber, then all cohomologies $H^i(G/P, \mathcal E_{\omega})$ vanish. \item Otherwise, $\omega+\rho$ is regular, that is, it lies in the interior of some Weyl chamber, then $H^{\ell(w)}(G/P, \mathcal E_{\omega})=V_G(w(\omega+\rho)-\rho)^*$ and any other cohomology vanishes.
-Here, $w\in W$ is a unique element of the Weyl group of $G$ such that $w(\omega+\rho)$ is strictly dominant, and $\ell(w)$ means the length of $w \in W$, that is, a minimal integer $\ell(w)$ such that $w$ can be expressed as a product of $\ell(w)$ simple reflections.
+Let $\rho$ denote the sum of fundamental weights of $G$. \begin{itemize} \item If a weight $\omega+\rho$ is singular, that is, it is orthogonal to some (positive) root of $G$, equivalently, it lies on a wall of a Weyl chamber, then all cohomology groups $H^i(G/P, \mathcal E_{\omega})$ vanish. \item Otherwise, $\omega+\rho$ is regular, that is, it lies in the interior of some Weyl chamber; then $H^{\ell(w)}(G/P, \mathcal E_{\omega})=V_G(w(\omega+\rho)-\rho)^*$ and any other cohomology vanishes.
+Here, $w\in W$ is the unique element of the Weyl group of $G$ such that $w(\omega+\rho)$ is strictly dominant, and $\ell(w)$ means the length of $w \in W$, that is, the minimal integer $\ell(w)$ such that $w$ can be expressed as a product of $\ell(w)$ simple reflections. \end{itemize} \end{theorem}